tobeva/tobeva.com/content/about/past/neuroscience/index.md

 able to kick off jobs on this whenever I wanted to.
-There was some sort of in-house accounting system so your group did "pay" for usage, but I imagine it was very cheap compared to a cloud provider, since it was fully paid for a private to them.
+There was some sort of in-house accounting system so your group did "pay" for usage, but I imagine it was very cheap compared to a cloud provider, since it was fully paid for and literally in the building.